-The Group may structure its business combinations in a way that leads to recognition of contingent consideration to selling shareholders and/or buy options for equity held by non-controlling interests.
-Contingent consideration and buy options are recognised at fair value on acquisition date.
+Contingent consideration and buy options resulting from business combinations recognised at fair value on acquisition date.
 When the contingent consideration or buy option meets the definition of a financial liability or financial instrument, it is subsequently re-measured to fair value at each reporting date.
-The determination of fair value is based on the expected level of EBITDA -as defined in the Share Purchase Agreements of the acquired companies involved- over the last 12 months that precede the contractual date (in case of contingent consideration) or exercise date of the underlying call- and put options (in case of buy option).
-The Group monitors the expected EBITDA -as defined in the Share Purchase Agreements of the acquired companies involvedbased on updated forecast information from the acquired companies involved.
+The determination of fair value is based on the expected level of EBITDA -as defined in the Share Purchase Agreements of the acquired companies involved- over the last 12 months that precede the contractual date (in case of contingent consideration) or exercise date of the underlying calland put options (in case of buy option).
+The Group monitors the expected EBITDA -as defined in the Share Purchase Agreements of the acquired companies involved- based on updated forecast information from the acquired companies involved.